The Best and Worst of EuropeBy Rick Steves

 Geneva, one of Switzerland's largest and most sterile cities, gets the "nice place to live but I wouldn't want to visit" award.
 It's pleasantly situated on a lake — just like Buffalo is.
 While it's famous, name familiarity is a rotten reason to go somewhere.
 If you want a Swiss city, see Bern or Luzern instead.

 Germany's famous Black Forest disappoints more people than it excites.
 If it were all Germany offered, it would be worth seeing.
 For Europeans, any large forest is understandably a popular attraction.
-But I'd say the average American visitor who's seen more than three trees in one place would prefer Germany's Romantic Road and Bavaria, or the Rhine and Mosel country — all high points that cut the Black Forest down to stumps.
+But I'd say the average American visitor who's seen more than three trees in one place would prefer mountainous southern Bavaria, or the countryside around the Rhine and Mosel rivers — all high points that cut the Black Forest down to stumps.

-After Prague, Kraków (Poland) and Budapest (Hungary) are eastern Europe's best cities.
-Bratislava (Slovakia) and Bucharest (Romania) are probably my least favorite of the big eastern capitals, but both now sport rejuvenated Old Towns and enough quirkiness to get them off my "don't even bother" list.
+After Prague, Kraków and Budapest are central Europe's best cities.
+Bratislava (Slovakia) and Bucharest (Romania) are probably my least favorite of the big eastern capitals, but both now sport rejuvenated old towns and enough quirkiness to get them off my "don't even bother" list.

 Norway's Stavanger, famous for nearby fjords and its status as an oil boomtown, is a large port that's about as thrilling as...well, put it this way: Emigrants left it in droves to move to the wilds of Minnesota.
 Your time is better spent at Sognefjord, Norway's most spectacular fjord.
 The most boring countryside is Sweden's (yes, I'm Norwegian).